Algorithmic-Personalization/server/DEVELOPMENT.md

 - `arm` (the experiment arm, either `control` or `treatment`, stored on the event in case the participant is re-affected to a different arm later)
 - `type` (the type of the event, stored as an enum)

+**Note** that events are linked to sessions via the `session_uuid` field, and not the `session_id` field, this is on purpose because session uuids are basically random, so a malicious participant could send events for a session that does not belong to him.

 #### How the different events are stored

 All events have a `type` field, following is a description of the different types of events and how they are stored.